Simon Property (SPG)

 Share Issuance

-- On October 31, 2025, Simon acquired the remaining 12% interest in The Taubman Realty Group Limited Partnership in exchange for 5.06 million limited partnership units in Simon Property Group L.P.
+- In November 2025, Simon acquired the remaining 12% interest in The Taubman Realty Group limited partnership by issuing 5.06 million limited partnership units in Simon Property Group L.P.

 Outbound Investments